paprika-dev/csci2720-project/README.md

 - Places API
 - Geocoding API

+You will need a Maps Platform API Key and a map ID.

 ## 3. Start the Application
 Run the following commands at the root directory (csci2720-project)
 - step1: `npm install` to install dependencies (at root)